Naseeruddin2024tm93510/task_manager_application/README.md

 ## Getting Started

-This project is a functional Flutter application that uses the Parse Server SDK for backend services such as authentication, task storage, and real-time updates.
+This project is a starting point for a Flutter application.

-### Features included in this project:
+A few resources to get you started if this is your first Flutter project:

 - 🔐 **User Authentication**
   - Register new users